EricTerrell/SlideShow/README.md

 # Building for Windows 10

+1. [`Download`](https://archive.eclipse.org/eclipse/downloads/drops4/R-4.18-202012021800/) the appropriate version of the swt.jar file.
+1. Update the ant build script to point to the swt.jar file that you downloaded.
-Run the ant build script (build.xml).
+1. Run the ant build script (build.xml).
 It writes a SlideShow.jar file to C:/Temp.

 # How to Run